Ohio Network of Partnership Schools

 2. Should I continually be recruiting new districts and schools?

-Yes, please let us know of your plans, and ensure you budget enough staff time for coaching, but we love to see each region expanding NNPS to new districts.
+Yes, please let us know of your plans, and ensure you budget enough staff time for coaching, but we love to see each region expanding the Partnership Schools approach to new districts.

 • Very interested in how partnership schools work can be supported by and support community learning center implementation.
 Also-are there other districts that are implementing CLCs and NNPS?

-The NNPS Model is very compatible with a Community Learning Centers Model.
+The Partnership Schools approach is compatible with a Community Learning Centers Model.
 The models have many shared goals.
-If you already have a team with families and partners within your school and a resource coordinator managing the partnerships for your school, the NNPS Model will provide new ways to measure and organize your partnerships program, and new resources/examples to consider using.
+There are some schools in our network that are utilizing both approaches (e.g., Cleveland Heights University Heights), and although it takes some work to see where the two models overlap and are different, it is possible to take the best of both.
+If you already have a team with families and partners within your school and a resource coordinator managing the partnerships for your school, the Partnership Schools approach will provide new ways to measure and organize your partnerships program, and new resources/examples to consider using.
 We will continue to explore the alignment of these 2 models, and welcome your examples of how you are doing that within your schools.

 • What if I am having trouble finding 3 parent/caregiver representatives for my school team?
 Do I need to pull out of the program?

-If your teams are not able to recruit any, or only 1 or 2 parents/caregivers by the time of the training, or the parents/caregivers are not able to attend the training, that is okay.
-Recruiting parents will be an action step for the team after the training.
-Recruiting parents/caregivers is one of the common challenges faced by schools across the US who are implementing this model.
-You do not need to withdraw from the training, coaching and ongoing support of this program.
-There will be a solution and we are committed to working with you, principals, and teachers to find a way to bring parents into your school teams.
-Dr. Epstein will address this directly during trainings.
+If your teams are not able to recruit any, or only 1 or 2 parents/caregivers when you are having your first team meeting to create an action plan, or the parents/caregivers are not able to attend every meeting afterward, that is okay.
+Recruiting parents will be an action step for the team after you get started.
 School Action Teams for Partnership are usually constructed by the principal and/or teacher(s) on the team.
 They know parents who are available, good communicators, and who might enjoy being part of the “pioneer” (start up) team for their school.
 They can identify, contact, and invite 2-3 parents or family members (grandparents have served on teams) who have contacts in different communities served by the school.
 A Family Liaison or a community partner might like this role of linking to other parents to increase family representation on this team.

 • Could we use the Measure of School, Family, and Community Partnerships from Chapter 9 as a kick-off with our DLT?